 Partnership with both government and civil society organizations, particularly in Egypt and Lebanon where the project was being implemented in host communities, allowed UN Women to leverage existing infrastructure and networks to build on and implement project activities.
 In both countries, vocational training and gender awareness sessions were conducted in government and NGO centres.
-In Egypt, UN Women established a joint partnership with the National Council for Women (NCW), a semi-governmental agency, and used its community centres for project activities.
-In addition, the NCW's cadre of Female Rural Leaders (FRLs) played a central role in reaching out to refugees in various governorates to disseminate information about the project and identify vulnerable women to participate in the project.
+In Egypt, UN Women established a joint partnership with the NCW's cadre of Female Rural Leaders (FRLs) played a central role in reaching out to refugees in various governorates to disseminate information about the project and identify vulnerable women to participate in the project.
 Similarly, in Lebanon, UN Women partnered with the Ministry of Social Affairs (MoSA), which coordinates the national humanitarian response and operates Social Development Centres (SDCs) across the country.
 MoSA's SDCs had basic infrastructure to implement project activities.
 In addition, the location of CSOs in Egypt and Lebanon, INSAN Foundation and Safadi Foundation's, respectively, in areas of high concentration of refugees and their existing infrastructural capability allowed both organisations, to leverage their facilities.